resbaz/MATLAB-StatisticsToolbox-Notes/randomness_&_simulation.md

 # Randomness & Simulation

-The command `rand`, `randn`, and `randi` can be used to generate random numbers (uniform, normally distributed, or integers respectively), which is useful for Monte Carlo simulations or permutation testing.
+The command `rand`, `randn`, and `randi` can be used to generate random numbers (uniform, normally distributed, or integers respectively), which is useful for Monte Carlo simulations and other kinds of hypothesis testing.

 To generate random numbers from a uniform distribution between [a b] we can use
 ``` Matlab